38th Annual Stanford Invitational

 3---Kritiks.

-I am good for technical K debaters.
+I am good for technical K debaters, especially ones who innovate and conduct their own research.

 Please do not use rhetoric in your tags or blocks that isn't in your literature base.